kkinnebrew/clementine/docs/Getting Started.md

 <input data-control="search-field" type="search" name="keyword" />
 ```

-The `this.target` enforces **Rule #2, "A controller instance should manage only one view."** In this case, the target is the search field itself.
+The `this.target` enforces the rule that a controller instance should manage only one view.
+In this case, the target is the search field itself.
 The view controller only has access to its own part of the DOM, nothing more.

 The **ViewController** class also allows us to implement the following methods that manage the view lifecycle.